PatriceRoot/PatriceRoot/README.md

 ### Hi there 👋

+I'm a junior web developer in both backend and frontend development.
+My favorite languages are JavaScript and PHP.
+I'm ready for any exciting adventure.

 <!--
 **PatriceRoot/PatriceRoot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.